Called to True Discipleship

 A Sermon on Luke 14:25-35Read more

 What does it mean to be a Christian?
-The Bible tells is that being a Christian is far more than going to church, being moral, and working to make society a better place.
-While all these things have a place in the Christians life, as Dr. Martyn Lloyd-Jones proclaims from Luke 4:25-35, they are still not what Christianity is ultimately about.
+The Bible tells that being a Christian is far more than going to church, being moral, and working to make society a better place.
+In this sermon on Luke 4:25–35 titled “Called to True Discipleship,” Dr. Martyn Lloyd-Jones shares that while all these things have a place in the Christians life, they are still not what Christianity is ultimately about.
 Many people pursue all these things, yet they do not know Christ Jesus as the perfect Son of God who has come to fulfill all that is spoken in the Old Testament.
-This is because they are not truly his disciples.
+This is because they are not truly His disciples.
 They do the works of salvation without the repentance that brings salvation.
-There were many people like this in Jesus’ day who followed Jesus because they were going along with the crowd.
-Those who are truly disciples of Jesus Christ are willing to lose health, wealth, reputation, and family for the sake of the Kingdom of God.
-They count the cost and are prepared to surrender even their own lives for the sake of the Gospel.
-They follow Christ’s example and instruction in take up their cross daily.
+There were many people like this in Jesus’s day who followed Jesus because they were going along with the crowd.
+Those who are truly disciples of Jesus Christ are willing to lose health, wealth, reputation, and family for the sake of the kingdom of God.
+They count the cost and are prepared to surrender even their own lives for the sake of the gospel.
+They follow Christ’s example and instruction to take up their cross daily.
 This is the heart of salvation.
-Only those who truly believe in the Gospel are able to do this, for they have been given strength through Christ and the Holy Spirit.
+Only those who truly believe in the gospel are able to do this, for they have been given strength through Christ and the Holy Spirit.

 Additional Scripture Translations